-It is important to note that if you require assistance from Jo or Graeme during this time, please no longer phone the Bell Motorsport phone number (03 5979 1599) and instead phone Jo on 0412 661 900.
+If you require assistance from Jo Mawson or Graeme Bell during this time, please do not phone the Bell Motorsport phone number (03 5979 1599).
+Please instead phone Jo on 0412 661 900.

-MEMBERSHIP UPDATE: 446 MEMBERSWelcome to our new members, we look forward to seeing you at an upcoming event!
+Welcome to our new members, we look forward to seeing you at an event soon!